Graceful Trumpeter Swans return home for winter

 All About Trumpeter Swans

-It's a peaceful image: Trumpeter Swans gliding along the waters in the early morning sunrises.
+It's a peaceful image: Trumpeter Swans gliding across the water in the early morning sun.
 That image is now reality as literally hundreds of swans find their way to the Great Rivers & Routes region and their winter homes.
 Significant populations of the birds are found in the bays and inlets along the Mississippi River and the Audubon Center at Riverlands.

 Through species restoration efforts, the Trumpeter Swan has made a great comeback in the Midwest along the Mississippi Flyway.
 The Trumpeter Swan is the largest waterfowl species native to North America.
 Putting on quite a show, they are easy to locate in the Riverlands Migratory Bird Sanctuary from November through February.